dskrepps-legacy/coherent/readme.md

     }

 ##### .read([opts])
-Reads the file and attempts to parse it. `opts` will extend but not modify the opts passed to the `coherent()`.
+Synchronously reads the file and attempts to parse it. `opts` will extend but not modify the opts passed to the `coherent()`.

 ##### .write(data, [opts])
-Attempt to stringify `data` and write the result to the file, overriding the old file. `opts` will extend but not modify the opts passed to `coherent()`.
+Synchronously attempt to stringify `data` and write the result to the file, overriding the old file. `opts` will extend but not modify the opts passed to `coherent()`.

 ### License